alesti/tinkering-tinkerbell/k3d-approach.md

 PXE-E99: Unexpected network error.
 ```

-I installed a tcpdump in the boots pod, but i cannot see the given ipaddress there, only in the boots logs.
+I installed a tcpdump in the boots pod, but i cannot see the given ip address there, but only in the boots logs above.

 ```
 / # tcpdump -n -i eth0 host 192.168.49.2 and not port 6443